Construction Company 2025 Agenda for ConFeX KSA Details

 In conversation with:

-Panel: From Buildings to Cities: Scaling Digital Twins to urban level
+Panel: From Buildings to Cities: Scaling Digital Twins to the urban level

 While building-level digital twins are already transforming construction and real estate, the next frontier is city-level twins: dynamic, data-rich models that represent entire urban ecosystems.
 These city-scale twins integrate infrastructure, utilities, mobility, and real estate into a single intelligent system—providing city leaders, developers, and investors with unprecedented insight into how urban environments function and evolve.